ai2cm/ace/README.md

 The checkpoint and a 1-year subsample of the validation data are available at [this Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.10791086).
-Download these to your local system.
+Download these to your local filesystem.

 Alternatively, if interested in the complete dataset, this is available via a public [requester pays](https://cloud.google.com/storage/docs/requester-pays)